Sagor0078/fastapi_langchain_in_productions/README.md

 # Chatbot Applications

-This project is a restaurant chatbot distributed across several microservices.
-The chatbot can answer general questions about the restaurant, such as operating hours, menu options, and health protocols.
+This project is a chatbot distributed across several microservices.
+The chatbot can answer general questions about local dataset that we fine fune

 ## Services Overview